KundanChourasiya/File-Upload-and-Download-Using-Spring-Boot-Rest-API/README.md

 user this data for checking purpose.
 ```
 ## Step To Be Followed
-> 1. Create Rest Api will return to Student Details.
+> 1. Create Rest Api will return to FileData Details.
 >
 >    **Project Documentation**
 >    - **Entity** - FileData (class)